tomana/compgeom_olm/tesselation/README.md

 ## Greedy tesselation algorithm for triangulating triangles with respect to multiple intersecting facets.

-Novel implementation of an algorithm _find references_, extended to handle cases where more than one facet is intersecting a triangle.
+Implementation of an algorithm based on http://paulbourke.net/geometry/polygonise/ ported to to LibCutFEM (https://bitbucket.org/massing/cutfem) here extended to handle cases where more than one facet is intersecting a triangle.
 Using [Dolfin](https://bitbucket.org/fenics-project/dolfin) datastructures.

 ### Short description: